 Should all partner schools be closed because of bad weather, Pioneer will be closed.
 Should there be a need for Pioneer to be closed because of bad weather or other emergencies, an all-call will be made to notify staff members and students.
-This will also be reported to radio stations WBCO-WQEL(Bucyrus); WFXN(Galion); WLKR(Norwalk); WMAN(Mansfield); WMFD TV 68(Mansfield); WMFD(Mansfield): WNCO(Ashland/Mansfield); WSWR(Shelby/Mansfield); WVNO-WRGM(Mansfield); XXF(Ashland/Loudonville); WXXR(Fredericktown); WYHT(Mansfield/Ashland); WYNT(Upper Sandusky) by 6:00 a.m. (if possible) on the day of closing.
 Students are expected to listen for and follow the announcements of Pioneer rather than those for their partner schools.
-When a partner school is closed due to weather, road conditions, or energy crisis, those students enrolled at Pioneer and not in attendance will not be counted absent.
+When a partner school is closed due to weather, road conditions, or energy crisis, those students enrolled at Pioneer and not in attendance, and will not be counted absent.
 There is an emergency call list by which all employees who wish to be called will be notified of school closings.
 The decision to close the Adult Education school is not made until 1:00 p.m.
 At that time the same radio and TV stations are contacted.